April 20, 2026

 Why Consider SEO in 2026 img

-No matter how SEO changes in 2026, one thing stays the same.
-People are still going to need a search engine when they need a service, a product, a local business, or an answer they trust.
+No matter how the tactics of SEO change in 2026, one thing will stay the same; people are going to need a search engine when they need to find a service, product, local business, or an answer they might need.
 The difference now is that search results are giving users more ways to get information before they ever land on a website.
-AI summaries, forum threads, video results, map packs, and richer search features all compete for attention on the same page.
+This might come in the form of an AI snippet at the top of a Google search or ChatGPT talking to the searcher directly.
+None of this make SEO less important, it makes being an authoritative source more critical than ever.

-That does not make SEO less important.
-It makes it more layered.
-A business now has to think about where it shows up, how often it shows up, and whether Google sees it as a source worth showing across different types of search web experiences.
+Now, a business has to think about where it shows up, how often it shows up, and whether Google or other AI engines sees it as a source worth showing across different types of web experiences.
 If your site is useful, technically sound, and backed by real authority, there is still plenty of room to win organic visibility in 2026 and all the big players are continuing to make investments.

 Major SEO Trends in 2026